CodeBreez/collejo-docs/installation-guide/vps_installation.md

 A new directory will be created on the root you ran the command.
 Composer will automatically install all the PHP packages required to run Collejo.

-After installing proceed to [setting up](/installation-guide/setting_up.md) section on how to setup database for Collejo.
+After installing proceed to [basic configuration](/installation-guide/basic_configuration.md) section on how to setup database for Collejo.